AmelioMansour/ShopifySentinel/replit.md

 3. Scanner fetches /products.json from Shopify store
 4. Parser filters for variants with price = "0.00"
 5. Results formatted as Discord embeds and sent to user's DM
-6. Scan results saved to PostgreSQL database
+6. If free products found: Scan results saved to PostgreSQL database
-7. Summarized table view sent to admin channel
+7. If free products found: Summarized table view sent to admin channel

 ### Discord Integration
 - Uses Replit Discord connector for authentication